taylorflatt/CS430/README.md

 ![alt text](https://github.com/taylorflatt/CS430/blob/master/sample_homepage.gif "View of the homepage")

 **Description**: I have written this project in C# using ASP.NET Core MVC as a backend.
+In order to see more detailed information about how to use each function of the website, [see the wiki](https://github.com/taylorflatt/CS430/wiki).

 **Challenges**: Due to the requirements, SSN is considered a primary key.
 However, because of the limitations of ASP.NET Core, PKs are not editable with the schema I have used.
 Therefore, I have used surrogate keys